Transformational coaching explained

 Transformational Coaching: transformational life coach

-It is not the role of the coach to demand or pressure the person who wants to have a transformation to have it under certain circumstances of pressure or speed.
-The coach is a fellow traveller who invites reflection and accompanies the person on their journey of self-discovery.
+It is not the role of the coach training to demand or pressure the person who wants to have a transformation to have it under certain circumstances of pressure or speed.
+Despite their coaching certification, the coach is a fellow traveller from the coaching client who invites reflection and accompanies the person on their journey of self-discovery the search for a happier and more fulfilled life.

 Without judging, without overshadowing, he or she helps the person to express his desires and wishes as a human being.
 Accompanying and monitoring their processes of improvement and development of their skills and thus achieving personal success.